Application and Admission

 Applications submitted after the deadline will be considered on an individual basis.

-Students are eligible for either program regardless of their undergraduate major.
+Students are eligible for this program regardless of their undergraduate major.
 Programming knowledge/experience is not required, but familiarity with statistics is beneficial.
 It’s a myth that you need to be an expert in math or programming in order to effectively analyze data.
 Programming is useful for doing data analysis, but not necessary.
 Nor is it sufficient.
 Using data to improve decision-making requires actionable insight.
 This means understanding where analytics can improve decisions, obtaining the appropriate data, understanding what it does/does not measure, shaping it into an appropriate form, building useful predictive or explanatory models, and communicating the insight to multiple audiences: customers, employees, owners, communities, and beyond.
 Actionable insight also requires using your existing knowledge to ask the tough questions needed to move your organization or business forward.
 Loras’s graduate analytics programs are designed to provide and sharpen this skill-set for working professionals.

 How long will it take to receive an admission decision regarding my application?

-Immediately following receipt of all application materials, your file will be reviewed by the Program Director and you will be notified of an admission decision within one week.
+Immediately following receipt of all application materials, your file will be reviewed by the program director and you will be notified of an admission decision within one week.

 How will I be notified of the admission decision?